hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

    Copy All Layers to Selected
       Copy all layers to the selected Grease Pencil object.

-.. _bpy.ops.grease_pencil.layer_isolate:

-Visibility (screen icon)
-   Toggle whether the active layer is the only one that can be edited and is visible.

-Isolate Lock (padlock icon)
-   Toggle whether the active layer is the only one that can be edited.

 Below the layers list there are additional settings:

 .. _bpy.types.GreasePencilLayer.blend_mode: